Bill Gates: Early life and education

 At age 13, Gates enrolled in the private Lakeside Prep School.
 When he was in the eighth grade, the Mothers' Club at the school used proceeds from Lakeside School's rummage sale to buy a Teletype Model 33 ASR terminal and a block of computer time on a General Electric (GE) computer for the students.
 Gates took an interest in programming the GE system in BASIC, and he was excused from math classes to pursue his interest.
 He wrote his first computer program on this machine, an implementation of tic-tac-toe that allowed users to play games against the computer.
 Gates was fascinated by the machine and how it would always execute software code perfectly.

-After the Mothers Club donation was exhausted, Gates and other students sought time on systems including DEC PDP minicomputers.
-One of these systems was a PDP-10 belonging to Computer Center Corporation (CCC) which banned Gates, Paul Allen, Ric Weiland, and Gates's best friend and first business partner Kent Evans for the summer after it caught them exploiting bugs in the operating system to obtain free computer time.
+After the Mothers Club donation was exhausted, Gates and other students sought time on systems, including DEC PDP minicomputers.
+One of these systems was a PDP-10 belonging to Computer Center Corporation (CCC), which banned Gates, Paul Allen, Ric Weiland, and Gates's best friend and first business partner, Kent Evans, for the summer after it caught them exploiting bugs in the operating system to obtain free computer time.

 The four students formed the Lakeside Programmers Club to make money.
 At the end of the ban, they offered to find bugs in CCC's software in exchange for extra computer time.
 Rather than using the system remotely via Teletype, Gates went to CCC's offices and studied source code for various programs that ran on the system, including Fortran, Lisp, and machine language.
-The arrangement with CCC continued until 1970 when the company went out of business.
-The following year, a Lakeside teacher enlisted Gates and Evans to automate the school's class-scheduling system, providing them computer time and royalties in return.
+The arrangement with CCC continued until 1970, when the company went out of business.

+In 1971, a Lakeside teacher enlisted Gates and Evans to automate the school's class-scheduling system, providing them computer time and royalties in return.
 The duo worked diligently in order to have the program ready for their senior year.
 Towards the end of their junior year, Evans was killed in a mountain climbing accident, which Gates described as one of the saddest days of his life.
-He then turned to Allen who helped him finish the system for Lakeside.
+He then turned to Allen, who helped him finish the system for Lakeside.